Hatstone/bobert-api/README.md

 ### POST

-`/bobert-api/create-submission`: Returns the ID of the created Submission and an HTTP status.
+`/bobert-api/create-submission`: Returns the ID of the created Submission, the portion of the test cases passed, and an HTTP status.
 Body of the request must contain a Submission object formatted as shown above.
 Runs the submitted code in our containerized code runner with all Problem-relevant test case arguments and checks against the corresponding expected outputs.
-Will in the future return the correctness of the Submission against anonymized clumps of test cases.